scottalmond/NamePlate/README.md

 v1-0 --> v1-1 case:
 50 mil WAS --> 100 mil IS margin inside pcb-to-case
 50 mil WAS --> 150 mil IS wall thickness
-WAS circle vent holes --> IS diamond vent holes
-WAS 4x PCB holders, IS 2x PCB holders in the center WAS NO chamfer inside unit --> IS chamfer around inner edge to provide wall support WAS NO USB port --> IS USB PORT
+WAS circle vent holes --> IS diamond vent holes --> will turn off supports WAS 4x PCB holders, IS 2x PCB holders in the center WAS NO chamfer inside unit --> IS chamfer around inner edge to provide wall support WAS 4x faceplate holders --> IS NO facaeplate holders WAS NO USB port --> IS USB PORT --> need dimensions of usb plug, and concern with unsupported 3d print micro usb header metal = 0.07", 0.2" from opposing side of usb to verrtical case edge, 0.31" total 0.27" wide, 0.35" from opposing edge to case, 0.43" total kicad center hole at 3.8" Y, 4.083" for microUSB port center microUSB center 1.2 mm above surface of PCB